mareknowak/cardsnif/README.md

 $ kerl_deactivate
 ```

-Game can be run in two flavours, with Rust NIFs or with Elixir only functions,
+Game can be run in two ways, with Rust NIFs or with Elixir only functions,
 as follows:

 ```bash